linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 Since the adoption of floating exchange rates in 1973 there has developed an exciting new set of theories attempting to explain exchange rate behaviour, generally known as the modern asset-market approach to exchange rate determination.
 We shall be looking in some detail at these theories in Chapters 7–9.
 For the time being, we shall look at a simple model of exchange rate determination which was widely used prior to the development of these new theories.
 Despite its shortcomings the model serves as a useful introduction to exchange rate determination and is a prerequisite for the understanding of Chapters

 1–6 of this book.
-Te basic tenet of the model is that the exchange rate (the price) of a currency can be analysed like any other price by a resort to the tools of supply and demand.
+The basic tenet of the model is that the exchange rate (the price) of a currency can be analysed like any other price by a resort to the tools of supply and demand.
 Te exchange rate of the pound will be determined by the intersection of the supply and demand for pounds on the foreign exchange market.

 _The demand for foreign exchange_

-Te demand for pounds in the foreign exchange market is a derived demand; that is, the pounds are not demanded because they have an intrinsic value in themselves, but rather because of what they can buy.
+The demand for pounds in the foreign exchange market is a derived demand; that is, the pounds are not demanded because they have an intrinsic value in themselves, but rather because of what they can buy.

 Table 1.8 shows the derivation of a hypothetical demand for pounds schedule with respect to changes in the exchange rate.
 As the pound appreciates against the dollar, that is, moves from \ $ 1.20/£1 towards \ $ 1.50/£1, the price of the UK export to US importers increases, which leads to a lower quantity of exports and with it a reduced demand for pounds.
 Hence, the demand curve ( _D_ ) for pounds which is depicted in Figure 1.4 slopes down from le, to right.